Educational tips for pet

 back inside the third eyelid and suture

+it.
 Tacking surgery performed by an experienced veterinary

-ophthalmologist has a failure rate of less than 5 %.
-Failure means that the gland will
+ophthalmologist has a failure rate of less than 5 % according to some

-re prolapse and need a
+prolapse again and need a

-it.
+to sleep.
 It is all matter of dollars and cents for the

-dog dealer as I learnt from that Caesarian night twenty
+pups during that Caesarian night twenty

 This Cocker Spaniel puppy's life would be ended